Mutual obligation requirements

 We may allow you to be exempt from mutual obligation requirements if something major happens.

-- a crisis like the death of an immediate family member, domestic violence or being homeless
+- a crisis such as the death of an immediate family member, domestic violence or being homeless

 - a disaster at home, for example fire or flood